 The American Institute of CPAs (AICPA) published an Exposure Draft on December 23, 2019, following a months-long Practice Analysis.
-The AICPA Exposure Draft is designed to solicit feedback from CPA Exam stakeholders about recommended changes to the CPA Exam.
-The Practice Analysis is being used in the development and production of the CPA Exam to ensure that it remains current and reflects recent changes in the profession.
-It also examines the critical knowledge and skill sets required of newly licensed CPAs (nlCPAs) and the impact of technology on their work.
+The AICPA Exposure Draft was designed to solicit feedback from CPA Exam stakeholders about recommended changes to the CPA Exam.
+The Practice Analysis was used in the development and production of the CPA Exam to ensure that it remained current and reflects recent changes in the profession.
+It also examined the critical knowledge and skillsets required of newly licensed CPAs (nlCPAs) and the impact of technology on their work.

-Exam stakeholders are invited to submit additional commentary on both the Invitation to Comment and the Exposure Draft until April 30, 2020.
+Exam stakeholders were invited to submit additional commentary on both the Invitation to Comment and the Exposure Draft until April 30, 2020.

 Exposure Draft Findings

-The Exposure Draft considers the roles that both accounting technology and data analytics play in the CPA profession, specifically for new accountants.
-The draft also reexamines the core knowledge and skills essential to nlCPAs.
+The Exposure Draft considered the roles that both accounting technology and data analytics play in the CPA profession, specifically for new accountants.
+The draft also reexamined the core knowledge and skills essential to nlCPAs.

 According to the AICPA:

 The Exposure Draft incorporates feedback from 80 AICPA volunteer subject matter experts in addition to input from more than 130 CPAs who directly supervise the newly licensed.
 The resulting Draft details major themes from the research along with proposed Exam content additions, changes, and deletions.
 The goal is for the updates to appear in the CPA Exam Blueprints no later than December 31, 2020.
 The 16-hour, four-section structure will remain the same.

 The AICPA’s Practice Analysis delineated areas most impacted by technology within the profession for nlCPAs.
 The areas included the following: